Master of Arts in Biblical Languages (MABL)

 GRE Scholarship (Variable Amounts): We don’t require the GRE for entrance, but if you take it and do well (i.e., 308 or greater), you can get a scholarship based on how well you do.
 We’ve had students get 10%-25% of tuition covered through this scholarship, so if you think you might do well without (much) preparation, it would be worth just taking the test to see if you get something.

-Guild Scholarship (~$3000/yr): About 1/4 of MABL students that apply for this scholarship get some aid, with the stronger students getting higher amounts.
+Guild Scholarship (~$3000/yr): About 1/4 of MABL students who apply for this scholarship get some aid, with the stronger students getting higher amounts.
 Different than other scholarships, this one is granted on an annual basis, so that students currently in the program (as well as new students) can apply for this.
 The application deadline for this scholarship is April 1, and whatever is granted will apply to the following academic year (Summer-Spring).
 Besides the Guild application, which is a separate application from the one for the other scholarships, you also need to submit a letter of introduction as described on the website.
 Note: No additional material besides the application and the letter of introduction are required.
 The letters of reference and resume will be drawn from your application for admission (unless you want to update them).

 BGCT Graduate Scholarship. ($100/credit hour): Additionally, the Baptist General Convention of Texas (BGCT) offers $100 per credit hour for graduate students who are pursuing ministry as a vocation.
 Please note that there is a Graduate Initial Application (and possibly an additional personal statement) different from the application for admission.
 Please make sure you check all the relevant boxes on the application.